Talend/vault-sidecar-injector/README.md

 Show example
 </summary>

 This sample demonstrates how to enable the proxy mode in addition to the secrets mode used in previous samples.
-We are here again using a Kubernetes job so we reuse the dedicated service account and the `sidecar.vault.talend.org/workload` annotation.
+We are here again using a Kubernetes job so we reuse the dedicated service account.

-> Note that any mode combination is supported: **secrets** only (default when annotation `sidecar.vault.talend.org/mode` not provided), **proxy** only and both modes.

 Key annotation to use is `sidecar.vault.talend.org/mode` to let `Vault Sidecar Injector` knows that proxy mode must be enabled.
 Optional `sidecar.vault.talend.org/proxy-port` annotation can be handy if default proxy port has to be customized.